 - The rear seat is the safest place for children of any age to ride in a car

-- Leave your radio on when travelling through major tunnels, so you can be reached if an emergency is broadcasted
+- Leave your radio on when travelling through major tunnels so you can hear any emergency broadcasts

 Riding a motorcycle is far more difficult than driving a car.
 The most important safety tip we can offer is that you get training to learn and develop the skills you need to ride safely.
 The licensing authority in your state can help you find an accredited training centre.